ushahidi/platform-e2e-testing/README.md

   "viewportWidth": 1000,
   "viewportHeight": 660
 }`
 This minimised browser windows causes some fields to not be visible and you'll have to use force `{force: true}` for clicks to be possible.
-To get around this, edit your viewports Height and Width in your `cypress.json` file as:
+To get around this, edit your viewports Height and Width in your `cypress.json` file to match your viewing device as:
 `{
-  "viewportWidth": 1200,
+  "viewportWidth": 1280,
-  "viewportHeight": 860
+  "viewportHeight": 960
 }`